Swifts dedicate final win to 'amazing' White

 The forward's number 11 shirt, which has been retired by the club in her honour, was hung in the changing room and dugout.

-"We didn't really need that big of a team-talk.
+"We didn't really need that big of a team talk.
 We know what we are doing and who we were playing for," added the Swifts' captain.

 "You only had to look at that shirt and we were ready to go.